This post was created in partnership with the dairy families of New England.

 But, in my defense, the advice was different back then…

 Yet, today, nutrition science marches on and we’re learning more about full fat milk for children and whole milk fat content.

 [If you don’t do dairy, be sure to read my article on Milk Alternatives – it compares the various different milks so you can choose the best option for your child and family.]

-What the Research is Saying
+Whole Milk Nutrition Facts: What the Research is Saying

-In a 2016 study out of Canada, researchers looked at over 2700 healthy children aged 1 to 6 years with the purpose of evaluating the fat content of milk and its influence on weight and vitamin D status, and whether the volume of milk consumed made a difference.
+In a 2016 study out of Canada, researchers looked at over 2700 healthy children aged 1 to 6 years.
+They evaluated the fat content of milk and its influence on weight and vitamin D status, and whether the volume of milk consumed made a difference.

 Their findings are interesting:

-- With every 1% increase in fat content of the milk, the blood level of vitamin D went up, significantly.
+With every 1% increase in milk fat content, the blood level of vitamin D went up, significantly.

 Nonetheless, this study and others are interesting, and provide pause and cause for additional research.Whole Milk: Yay or Nay?
 I dig in to some of the research about full fat milk for kids. #ad #dairyfoods #fearlessfeeding #eatlikeachampion Click To Tweet